fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 }
 ```

-Immediately we can see that the first few fields are the same, but the first one only has the _discharge_ field and the second one only _employerName_ and _sickLeave_.
+Immediately we can see that the first few fields are the same, but the first one only has the <i>discharge</i> field and the second one only <i>employerName</i> and <i>sickLeave</i>.
 So all the entries seem to have somethign in common but some are entry specific.

-When looking at the entries through the _type_ field we can see that there actually can be distinguished three separate kinds of _Entries_: _OccupationalHealthcare_, _Hospital_ and _HealthCheck_.
-This indicates the need for three separate kinds of _Types_ but since they all seem to have something in common we might just want to create a base enty interface that we could extend with the different fields in each type.
+When looking at the entries through the <i>type</i> field we can see that there actually is three separate kinds of entries: <i>OccupationalHealthcare</i>, <i>Hospital</i> and <i>HealthCheck</i>.
+This indicates the need for three separate kinds of types but since they all seem to have something in common we might just want to create a base entry interface that we could extend with the different fields in each type.

-When looking at the data, it seems that the fields _id_, <i>description</i>, _date_ and _specialist_ are something that can be found from each entry.
-On top of that, it seems that the _diagnosisCodes_ is only found in one _OccupationalHealthCare_ and one _Hospital_ type entry.
-Since it is not always used even in those types of entries, it is safe to assume that the field is _optional_ and we could consider it to be optional even in the _HealthCheck_ type entry, just not in use in these entries right here.
+When looking at the data, it seems that the fields <i>id</i>, <i>description</i>, <i>date</i> and <i>specialist</i> are something that can be found from each entry.
+On top of that, it seems that the <i>diagnosisCodes</i> is only found in one <i>OccupationalHealthCare</i> and one <i>Hospital</i> type entry.
+Since it is not always used even in those types of entries, it is safe to assume that the field is optional and we could consider it to be optional even in the <i>HealthCheck</i> type entry, just not in use in these entries right here.

-So our _BaseEntry_ from which each type could be extended from with these definitions would be the following:
+So our <i>BaseEntry</i> from which each type could be extended from with would be the following:

 ```js
 interface BaseEntry {